 Alok Verma removed as CBI chief by selection panel

 New Delhi, Jan 10: The high powered committee headed by the Prime Minister has removed Alok Verma as the CBI director.
 The decision was taken following a selection committee meeting comprising the Prime Minister, leader of opposition and a judge of the Supreme Court.
+He has now been made DG, Fire Sevices, Civil Defence and Home Guards.

 The SC had on Tuesday reinstated Verma as the chief of the CBI after he had been sent on leave by the Centre in a midnight order.
 The court however said that it would be the selection panel which would take a final call on the matter.